-In the first year of our little sweeties’ lives, they rely on us for everything.
-And that, for us caregivers, feels incredible (and sometimes exhausting).
-As your kiddo approaches 2 years of age, however, the journey towards independence should start with you teaching young Andre how to do simple self care tasks, such as using the potty and taking off his hat.
-While you may have pangs that your baby is growing up too fast, you’ll also have such pride – and Andre will feel empowered – as you watch him wipe his nose and pull down his pants to go pee!
-Keep reading for general guidelines about what Alice should be learning to do independently and when, along with tips on how to help her successfully gain important self care skills.
+In the first year of children’s lives, they rely on their parents and caregivers for everything.
+As children approach 2 years of age, however, the journey towards independence should start with teaching them how to do simple self care tasks, such as using the potty and taking off their hats.
+We encourage starting to work on independent and self-help skills as early as possible.
+In addition to the practical benefit, it also helps empower our kiddos to feel like they can do it (and it shows the parents what they’re capable of)!
+Keep reading for general guidelines about what children should be learning to do independently and when, along with tips on how to help them successfully gain important self care skills.

 Self Care Skills To Teach: 18 – 48 months